 • Numerous employees of a multi-million dollar privately held company under investigation by the Department of Justice for Bank Secrecy Act violations.
 The investigation concluded with no charges against the company or the employees.

-• A former partner at Ernst & Young accused of insider trading both at trial and on appeal before the United States Court of Appeals for the Second Circuit.
-The appeal decided a groundbreaking issue of first impression in the insider trading arena and held that parties can rightfully defend against insider trading charges – and argue that no insider trading occurred – by relying on an SEC regulation that lawfully permits the communication of confidential information in the context of relationships of trust and confidence (17 C.F.R. § 240.10b5-2).
+• A former Ernst & Young partner accused of insider trading both at trial and on appeal before the United States Court of Appeals for the Second Circuit.
+The appeal decided a groundbreaking issue of first impression in the insider trading arena and held that parties can rightfully defend against insider trading charges – and argue that no insider trading occurred – by relying on a SEC regulation that lawfully permits the communication of confidential information in the context of relationships of trust and confidence (17 C.F.R. § 240.10b5-2).

 • Former senior corporate officer of a public company in option backdating investigations conducted by New York County District Attorney’s Office and the Securities and Exchange Commission.